The Importance of Distracted Driving Awareness Month

 Help clients prevent distracted driving with these safety tips

 Even the most experienced drivers can become distracted on the road.
-As such, it’s important for drivers to identify and respond to potentially harmful driving behaviors.
+With April being Distracted Driving Month, this is a great time for drivers to prioritize identifying and minimizing potentially harmful driving behaviors.
 The following are some strategies for drivers to consider:

 - Learn about distracted driving and its associated risks.

-- Avoid eating, reaching for items and performing other potentially distracting activities when on the road.
+- Avoid eating, reaching for items and performing other potentially distracting activities on the road.

-- Leverage cellphone applications that recognize when driving and automatically send a preset safety message when a text is received.
+- Leverage cellphone applications that recognize when users are driving and automatically send a preset safety message when a text is received.

 Drivers who glance away from the road for any reason, even for a second, risk their safety and that of others.

-Overall, it’s evident that distracted driving is a significant concern for all motorists, threatening the safety of the roadways and creating challenges across the auto insurance industry.
-Distracted Driving Month is a great reminder of how crucial it is for motorists to take this risk seriously and do what they can to reduce potential distractions behind the wheel.
+It’s evident that distracted driving is a significant concern for all motorists, threatening the safety of the roadways and creating challenges across the auto insurance industry.
+Distracted Driving Month is a great reminder for motorists to take this risk seriously and do what they can to reduce potential distractions behind the wheel.

-Additionally, insurance agents can help promote distracted driving prevention by spreading the word on social media, sharing resources in client email communications, presenting to teen motorists at local schools, and actively supporting related legislation in their respective states.
-Nationwide’s distracted driving website has additional information and resources to help you share this important information with your customers.
+Additionally, insurance agents can help promote distracted driving prevention by spreading the word on social media, sharing resources in client email communications, presenting to teen motorists at local schools and actively supporting related legislation in their respective states.
+Nationwide’s distracted driving resource center has additional information and resources to help you share this important information with your customers.

 Check out additional risk prevention resources